mlesnoff/JchemoData.jl/README.md

 ### **challenge2021**

-NIRS data used in the challenge of the e-congress [Chemometrics2021](https://chemom2021.sciencesconf.org/) (Februaru 2021).
+NIRS data (reflectance) used in the challenge of the e-congress [Chemometrics2021](https://chemom2021.sciencesconf.org/) (Februaru 2021).
 A data description is available [here](https://chemom2021.sciencesconf.org/resource/page/id/5).

 ### **forages**